jfvilasPersonal/oberkorn/docs/ingress-configuration.md

 ```

 ## Traefik
-You need to add some args to the deployment of the Traefik controller for: enable CRD's and enable ingress
+You need to add some args to the deployment of the Traefik controller for:
+  - enable CRD's
+  - enable Traefik ingress

 ```yaml
   args: